UMAprotocol/UMIPs/Implementations/metric-operations.md

 ### Operation over time series

-If `AggregationMethod` and `AggregationPeriod` parameters were provided in the ancillary data at the operation level the operation on the operand metrics should be performed at every daily timestamp over the configured time period following instructions below:
+If `AggregationMethod` and `AggregationPeriod` parameters were provided in the ancillary data at the operation level the operation on the operand metrics should be performed at every daily timestamp (24:00 UTC) over the configured time period following instructions below:

 1. Inspect `OperationParameters` value to identify its `metricParameters` or `metricParametersArray` element.
 Only one of these elements should be present depending on the chosen `Operation`.
 Value of `metricParameters` is single JSON object while value of `metricParametersArray`is an array of JSON objects containing ancillary data parameters for any directly referenced KPI metrics (or other operations) that will be used as operand(s).
 In addition to provided ancillary data the operand should also inherit those parameters from the dependent operation that were not provided with following exception:
     - `AggregationMethod` and `AggregationPeriod` parameters should always be overridden in operand(s) from the configuration at the operation level;